jacobsowles/react-alert/README.md

 // index.js
 import React, { Component } from 'react' import { render } from 'react-dom'
-import { Provider as AlertProvider } from 'react-alert' import App from './App'
+import { Provider as AlertProvider } from 'react-toast' import App from './App'

 class AlertTemplate extends Component {